scikit-learn/sklearn-pypi-package/README.md

 | 2023 October 1st - November 30th      | :00-:20 and :00-50 every hour  |
 | 2023 December 1st onwards             | always raise an exception      |

-# Testing whether a package will be affected by the `sklearn` deprecation
+# How to test whether a package will be affected by the `sklearn` deprecation

 If you want to test whether a package has `sklearn` in its dependencies independently of the brownout schedule, you can do: